 For plants that will complement your Fiddle Leaf Fig, check out our list of the trendiest house plants of 2020.

 History of Fiddle Leaf Fig Trees

-Originally from Africa between Cameroon and Sierra Leone, Fiddle Leaf Figs are used to a warm, slightly humid, shady environment.
+Native to tropical Africa between Cameroon and Sierra Leone, Fiddle Leaf Figs are used to a warm, slightly humid, shady environment.
 They typically grow in the understory of the rainforest and have a very routine environment.
 Few drastic changes in temperature, humidity, water, or light which is an idea that should be transferred when thinking about the best location for the Fiddle Leaf Fig indoors.
 Reaching huge popularity recently, Fiddle Leaf Figs have been commercially available for some time.
 The Fiddle Leaf Fig has earned the Royal Horticultural Society's Award of Garden Merit.
 Ficus Lyrata is the Latin name for Fiddle Leaf Fig. Ficus refers to Ficus carica, the name for an edible fig. Lyrata means like a lyre, similar to the fiddle or lyre-shaped leaves.

 Download our Planting Care Guide for a Fiddle Leaf Fig Trees.